top of page

 Hours

-This is a part-time position of 8-10 hours each week.
-Work days are likely to be on Tuesdays and Fridays.
-It is possible to do all the hours in one day or break it up into shorter days.
+This is a part-time position of 8-40 hours each week.
+Work days are likely to be on Mondays, Wednesdays, and Fridays.
 We are willing able to accommodate different days and offer a flexible weekly schedule for the right candidate.

 Position Period